sanket9006/Google-Clooud-Coursera-Notes/README.md

 <p align="center">
  <img  src="https://github.com/sanket9006/Google-Clooud-Coursera-Notes/blob/master/11.svg">
 </p>

+kubectl get - list resources
+kubectl describe - show detailed information about a resource kubectl logs - print the logs from a container in a pod kubectl exec - execute a command on a container in a pod

 A node is a worker machine in Kubernetes and may be a VM or physical machine, depending on the cluster.
 Multiple Pods can run on one Node.